grafana/writers-toolkit/docs/sources/review/test-documentation-changes/index.md

 {{< docs/shared source="writers-toolkit" lookup="make-help.md" >}}

 To run the local documentation web server, run `make docs` from the `docs/` directory.
-The output message should include a URL that you can follow to visualize the changes to the documentation in the browser.
-See the [example of a successful build](#example-succesful-build)
+The output message should include a URL that you can follow to view the changes to the documentation in the browser.
+See the [example of a successful build](#example-succesful-build).

 {{< admonition type="note" >}}
 Running `make docs` from the root of a repository produces the output `make: Nothing to be done for 'docs'.` instead of running the local documentation web server.